Double descent: When do neural quantum states generalize?: Additional experiments

 We note that for NQS trained on the smaller training sets, the interpolation threshold is less well-defined.
-Here, the training loss reaches its minimum at smaller network sizes than where the test loss exhibits the double descent peak, in contrast to the behavior observed in \cref{fig:main_DD}.
-Moreover, this separation is larger for the $\vert\mathcal{D}_\mathrm{Train}\vert = 0.25\times2^N$ than $\vert\mathcal{D}_\mathrm{Train}\vert = 0.5\times2^N$.
-It suggests that for much smaller training sets, the minimal training loss can be reached in the underparameterized regime without strong overfitting.
+Here, the training loss reaches its minimum value at smaller network sizes than where the test loss exhibits the double descent peak, in contrast to the behavior observed in \cref{fig:main_DD}.
+Moreover, the separation between training loss minimum and test loss peak is larger for NQS trained on $\mathcal{D}_{\rm Train}^{\mathrm{top}\,25\%}$ than for NQS trained on $\mathcal{D}_{\rm Train}^{\mathrm{top}\,50\%}$.
+Therefore, for much smaller training sets, the minimal training loss can be reached in the underparameterized regime without strong overfitting.
+However, NQS trained using less training data become less accurate.
+The infidelities shown in \cref{fig:DD_lessData}(d) are notably larger than those shown in \cref{fig:DD_lessData}(b), and the infidelities in both subfigures are larger than those shown in \cref{fig:main_DD} in the main text.

-Finally, we note that our observation linking the first minimum in test loss with the number of unique training configurations does not hold for the NQS trained on uniform data splits shown in \cref{fig:random_DD}.
-In that case, the first minimum occurs for network sizes that are smaller than the training set size, $N_\mathrm{params}< |\mathcal{D}_\mathrm{Train}|$.
-This deviation likely stems from the nature of the training data: unlike in \cref{fig:main_DD} and \cref{fig:DD_lessData}, the uniformly random datasets include configurations with very small amplitudes, which are rarely sampled from the true ground-state distribution.
-Such low-probability configurations contribute a very small amount to the training loss.
-Furthermore, they are less informative about the ground state, potentially weakening the observed correlation between the test loss minimum and the size of the training set.
+Finally, we note that our observation linking the first minimum in test loss with the number of unique training configurations does not hold for the NQS trained on $\mathcal{D}_{\rm Train}^{\mathrm{unif.}\,75\%}$ datasets, shown in \cref{fig:random_DD}.
+In that case, the first minimum occurs for network sizes that are smaller than the training set size, $N_\mathrm{params}< |\mathcal{D}_{\rm Train}^{\mathrm{unif.}\,75\%}|$.
+This deviation likely stems from the nature of the training data: Unlike in \cref{fig:main_DD} and \cref{fig:DD_lessData}, the uniformly random datasets include configurations with very small amplitudes, which contribute a very small amount to the training loss.
+Such low-probability configurations are less informative about the ground state, potentially weakening the observed correlation between the test loss minimum and the size of the training set.